SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 ***

 ## [Abstract] Function extends [ConfigurationItem](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-configurationitem-classesahk) ([Classes.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Classes.ahk))
 This abstract class defines the protocol for all functions available for a given controller hardware.
 A function, which might be buttons, dials and swwitches, defines actions, which react to triggers.
 To connect to the underlying hardware, a controller function defines several [hotkeys](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#hotkeys) per trigger, which is used by AutoHotkey to detect that a button has been pressed, a dial rotated and so on.
-At this point, the actions that might be triggered can be simple function calls in the script language, but more versatile capabilites will be defined by the [plugin framework](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Development-Overview-&-Concepts#overview), where actions will be implemented by specialized classes.
+At this point, the actions that might be triggered will be simple calls to global function in the script language, but more versatile capabilites will be defined by the [plugin framework](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Development-Overview-&-Concepts#overview), where actions will be implemented by specialized classes.

 ### Public Properties